 But then she grew up and didn’t seem to need you as much.
 And it left you feeling a bit lost.
 You wondered how were you going to save the day if she found her own umbrella and no longer came running to you when her skies snapped, crackled, and popped.

 It was then that you packed up your superhero cape.
-But along with that a part of you shriveled up.
+But along with that a part of you shut down.
 You assumed that now that you weren’t being called to active duty in the same way you once were that now you were unnecessary.

 The reality is that even though we now are navigating storms on our own, we inwardly wish you could be there to shield us and do the heavy lifting when the big bad wolf comes to huff and puff and blow our house down.
 It would be easier to run to you every single time something hard hits out of nowhere.
 But we know we won’t grow up if we do that.